peterthehan/create-discord-bot/CONTRIBUTING.md

 > Some files and directories are omitted for brevity.

-## Project overview
+### Project descriptions

-The project is largely grouped into 3 parts:
+The project is grouped into 3 components:

 1. The **utility script** - this is the script that is being run with the `npx` command.